CLI Reference

 terminal

-$ ezkeel clone my-saas --forgejo-url https://git.example.com/org Cloning https://git.example.com/org/my-saas...
+$ ezkeel clone org/my-saas \ --forgejo-url https://git.example.com \ --forgejo-token $FORGEJO_TOKEN Cloning https://***@git.example.com/org/my-saas...
 Secrets injected for environment "dev" Project "my-saas" cloned and configured.

 ezkeel secrets inject